Angels in the Outfield (1951 film): Cast

 In addition, short cameos by people playing themselves are "interviewed" regarding the angels: Bing Crosby, at that time a part-owner (approximately 15%) of the Pirates; retired baseball Hall of Famer Ty Cobb; active player (later a Hall of Famer) Joe DiMaggio; and Hollywood songwriter Harry Ruby.

 Uncredited members of the real Pittsburgh Pirates, at that time, include Ralph Kiner (hitting a home run and playing first base), George Strickland, Ed Fitz Gerald and George Metkovich, as well as coaches Sam Narron and Lenny Levy.

 Production

+Authorship

+Father Richard F. Grady (1905–1989) wrote the story as a radio comedy under the pseudonym of Richard Conlin.
+Grady was an English professor and administrator at the University of Scranton in Scranton, Pennsylvania.

 Development

 MGM originally purchased the story as a vehicle for Spencer Tracy, who was later replaced by Clark Gable.
 When Gable chose instead to make Lone Star, MGM attempted unsuccessfully to borrow James Cagney from Warner Brothers before settling on Paul Douglas.
 Two years earlier Douglas had played a catcher in another baseball comedy film, It Happens Every Spring.
 Although he had no background in baseball, Bruce Bennett (billed earlier in his career as "Herman Brix"), who portrays a veteran Pittsburgh pitcher, in real life had played football in the 1926 Rose Bowl and won a silver medal in the shot put at the 1928 Summer Olympics.